 - Unconditional admission to the Teacher Education Program. - Senior status in the university, or be within two semesters and one summer session of graduation.
 (In no case should a student have completed fewer than 90 credit hours prior to the semester in which the student teaching and/or practicum is to be done.) - 3.
-Have a minimum overall GPA of 2.5 at Indiana University. - Submit all required materials for student teaching or practicum one year before expected start date of placement. - 5.
+Have a minimum overall GPA of 2.5 at Indiana University. - Submit all required materials for student teaching or practicum as soon as possible before expected start date of placement. - Students may add up to one additional year between the completion of the last block and student teaching. - 6.
 For the secondary and all-grades programs, students must complete at least three-fourths (75%) of the number of credit hours in the content.
 For early childhood and elementary content areas of Language Arts, Fine Arts, Math, Science and Social Studies combined, there cannot be more than one (1) course missing from a content area.
-(Note: For the elementary education program, this includes the elementary Area of Concentration, academic minor or license addition requirement) For example, a student cannot be missing a Social Studies World Civilization and Social Studies Elective course.
+(Note: For the elementary education program, this includes the elementary Area of Concentration, academic minor or license addition requirement.)
+For example, a student cannot be missing a Social Studies World Civilization and Social Studies Elective course.
 In addition, there cannot be more than two (2) content classes overall missing. - Complete all professional education courses, including required laboratory field experience courses, and have attained a minimum GPA of 2.5 in all professional education courses.
-A minimum grade of C must be attained in each professional education course. - If earning a license addition, all courses must be completed, including required laboratory field experience courses with a minimum GPA of 2.5 in the license addition area.
-A minimum grade of C is required in each license addition course.
+A minimum grade of C must be attained in each professional education course.

-- Elementary, early childhood and elementary/ exceptional needs majors must have a minimum overall GPA of 2.0 in content courses for each of the following areas: Language Arts, Fine Arts, Mathematics, Science, and Social Studies. - Elementary majors must have a minimum GPA of 2.5 in the area of concentration, license addition or academic minor and no grades lower than a C. - Secondary and all-grades settings programs may have C- grades in the content area(s). - 11.
-Secondary or all school settings programs require a minimum GPA of 2.5 in each content area (Exception: Mathematics which requires a 2.0 GPA). - 12.
+- If earning a license addition, all courses must be completed, including required laboratory field experience courses with a minimum GPA of 2.5 in the license addition area.
+A minimum grade of C is required in each license addition course. - Elementary, early childhood and elementary/ exceptional needs majors must have a minimum overall GPA of 2.0 in content area for each of the following: Language Arts, Fine Arts, Mathematics, Science, and Social Studies. - 10.
+Elementary majors must have a minimum GPA of 2.5 in the area of concentration, license addition or academic minor and no grades lower than a C. - Secondary and all-grades settings programs may have C- grades in the content area(s). - 12.
+Secondary or all school settings programs require a minimum GPA of 2.5 in each content area (Exception: Mathematics which requires a 2.0 GPA). - 13.
 Show proficiency in the area(s) in which the student teaching or practicum is to be done.
-This requires a school, department, project, or program recommendation; and may also include passing a required qualifying examination (i.e., World Language) or meeting other requirements established by the respective school, department, project, or program that has been approved. - 13.
-Transfer students must be enrolled at least one semester or summer in education courses on the Bloomington campus before student teaching and taken all authorized professional education courses through Indiana University. - 14.
+This requires a school, department, project, or program recommendation; and may also include passing a required qualifying examination (i.e., World Language) or meeting other requirements established by the respective school, department, project, or program that has been approved. - 14.
+Students may not enroll in other classes while completing student teaching.
+(Exception: EDUC-M 202: Job Search Strategies for Educators) - 15.
+Transfer students must be enrolled at least one semester or summer in education courses on the Bloomington campus before student teaching and have taken all authorized professional education courses through Indiana University. - 16.
 Students found ineligible for student teaching or a practicum may appeal this decision.
-At Bloomington, students should follow the appeals processes described in the Undergraduate Student Portal section of the School of Education website under Academic Policies.
+At Bloomington, students should follow the appeals processes described in the Undergraduate Student Portal section of the School of Education website under Academic Policy and Procedure Appeals.